 Capped rate remortgages, like all remortgage types, have pros and cons.
 For instance, they offer borrowers protection if the SVR exceeds a certain level.
 Capped rate remortgages typically last for a fixed period, although some can last for the life of the remortgage.
 Any decreases in lender SVR will also be passed on the borrower.
 Some capped rate remortgages have a discounted introductory period and can become more expensive when this expires.

-Finding the best mortgage advisers in your area is easy.
-Whether you’re looking for buy to let, a residential mortgage, or a commercial loan just enter your location in the form to answer a few questions and sit back.
+Finding the local mortgage experts in your area is easy.
+Whether you’re looking for buy to let, a residential mortgage, or a commercial loan just complete a few simple questions and sit back.
 We’ll do all the legwork to put you in touch with great independent mortgage advisers near you!